oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 You can also instantiate a [`BytecodeLocation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocation.java), which logically represents the bytecode node and index, using `BytecodeNode#getBytecodeLocation(int)` or `@Bind BytecodeLocation`.

 ## Operations
-Operations are the basic unit of language semantics in Bytecode DSL.
+Operations are the basic unit of language semantics in the Bytecode DSL.
 Each operation performs some computation and can produce a value.
 For example, the `LoadArgument` operation produces the value of a given argument.